 Where are classes held?

-The Tech Learning Collective partners with several organizations that provide classroom spaces around New York City.
-We typically determine the classroom location for a specific course one to two months before the course begins.
-Course locations are determined based on a combination of classroom and teacher availability.
+We typically determine the classroom location for an in-person event one to two months before it is scheduled to begin.
+Physical locations are determined based on a combination of classroom and teacher availability.

 When is the next class going to start?

-The Tech Learning Collective hosts several different types of classes, including public workshops (including some remote/online webinars), intensive courses, and private group trainings, which are each scheduled in a different way:
+Tech Learning Collective hosts several different types of classes, including public workshops, intensive courses, and private group trainings, which are each scheduled in a different way:

 - For information about public workshops, webinars, and events, visit our events page and subscribe to our event calendar.